A parameterized algorithm for $K_r$-factors in graphs of high minimum degree: Introduction

 \subsection{Related work}

-Fomin, Golovach, Sagunov, and Simonov~\cite{Fomin22} obtained a collection of results on existence of long cycles in 2-connected graphs with minimum degree assumptions or its slight weakening, including the algorithmic extension of Dirac's Theorem mentioned earlier.
-In a followup paper, they also showed such an algorithmic extension of Erd\H{o}s--Gallai Theorem, resolving an open problem.
-See also~\cite{MR4481798, fomin2023approximating, FGKSS23} for further results.
-That is, they showed that for $c\in \mathbb N$, the decision problem for whether the circumference of a graph $G$ is at least $d(G)+c$ is \texttt{FPT} parameterized in $c$, where $d(G)$ is the average degree of $G$.
+Fomin, Golovach, Sagunov, and Simonov~\cite{Fomin22} obtained a collection of results on the existence of long cycles in 2-connected graphs with minimum degree assumptions or its slight weakening, including the algorithmic extension of Dirac's Theorem mentioned earlier.
+In a followup paper, they \cite{MR4481798} also showed such an algorithmic extension of Erd\H{o}s--Gallai Theorem, resolving an open problem.
+That is, they showed that for $c\in \mathbb N$, the decision problem of whether the circumference of a graph $G$ is at least $d(G)+c$ is \texttt{FPT} parameterized in $c$, where $d(G)$ is the average degree of $G$.
+See also~\cite{FGKSS23, fomin2023approximating, Fomin-2024soda} for further results.

-Regarding Hamiltonicity, Dahlhaus, Hajnal, and Karpi\'nski~\cite{DHK} showed that it is \texttt{NP-C} to decide whether an $n$-vertex graph $G$ with $\delta(G) \ge (1/2-\varepsilon) n$ contains a Hamilton cycle.
-For graphs $G$ with $\delta(G)\ge n/2-k$, Jansen, Kozma, and Nederlof~\cite{JKN} in 2019 gave an algorithm that runs in time $k^c n^{O(1)}$ for some constant $k$ which decides if $G$ contains a Hamilton cycle.
+Regarding Hamiltonicity, Dahlhaus, Hajnal, and Karpi\'nski~\cite{DHK} showed that it is \texttt{NP-C} to decide whether an $n$-vertex graph $G$ with $\delta(G) \ge (1/2-\varepsilon) n$ contains a Hamiltonian cycle.
+For graphs $G$ with $\delta(G)\ge n/2-c$, Jansen, Kozma, and Nederlof~\cite{JKN} in 2019 gave an algorithm that runs in time $2^{O(c)} n^{O(1)}$ which decides if $G$ contains a Hamiltonian cycle.

-Another contribution to Question~\ref{que} is done by Han and Keevash~\cite{han2022finding}, who studied Question~\ref{que} for minimum $(k-1)$-degree assumption forcing matchings of certain size in $k$-uniform hypergraphs.
-More precisely, they showed that for $c\in \mathbb N$, the decision problem for whether a $k$-uniform hypergraph $H$ containing a matching of size $\delta+c$ is \texttt{FPT} parameterized in $c$, where $\delta$ is the minimum $(k-1)$-degree of $H$.
+Another contribution to Question~\ref{que} is made by Han and Keevash~\cite{han2022finding}, who studied Question~\ref{que} regarding the minimum $(k-1)$-degree assumption that forces matchings of certain size in $k$-uniform hypergraphs.
+More precisely, they showed that for $c\in \mathbb N$, the decision problem of whether a $k$-uniform hypergraph $H$ containing a matching of size $\delta+c$ is \texttt{FPT} parameterized in $c$, where $\delta$ is the minimum $(k-1)$-degree of $H$.